SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 The above projects were then evaluated from the "supported features" perspective.
-The [Required and desirable features check](#required-and-desirable-features-check) did an overview of the feature set of open-source container registry implementations and map SCS requirements (and nice-to-haves) against it.
+The [Required and desirable features check](#required-and-desirable-features-check) investigated the feature set of open-source container registry implementations and mapped SCS requirements (and nice-to-haves) against it.
 The list of required features is quite long and contains features that are primarily focused on security (authentication, vulnerability scanning, content trust, and validation, etc.), scalability (HA mode, registry replication, p2p integration, etc.) and visibility (monitoring), see the full list [here](#required-and-desirable-features-check).
-These requirements should ensure that the selected container registry implementation could be offered by the CSPs as a secure and enterprise-ready solution.
+These requirements should ensure that the selected container registry implementation could be offered by CSPs as a secure and enterprise-ready solution.

-Let's discuss and compare the projects Dragonfly, Quay, and Harbor in the following section.
+The following section compares projects Dragonfly, Quay, and Harbor.

 [Dragonfly][dragonfly] is a healthy open-source project with a growing community and CNCF incubating maturity level.
-It is considered stable, and it is used by many companies in their production environments.
+It is considered stable, and widely used by many companies in their production environments.
 We currently see that it is not as feature-rich as Harbor or Quay, hence it is not considered the best choice here.
 It seems, that its main aim (currently) is to offer (an efficient, stable, and secure)